 - Only reports and invoices are to be submitted to

 - Enquiry emails are not managed by this mailbox and will be deleted.
-Please continue to send all enquiries to the handling adjuster/examiner.
+Please continue to send all enquiries to the handling claims/recovery specialist.

 - Each email should only pertain to one claim.